fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 Thus if either one becomes too big they begin encroaching on the other.
 Everytime you ask for dynamically sized memory, it is allocated on the heap.
 This is a slow process and you have to remember to deallocate the memory to not get a memory leak.
-But the memory survives across functions now.
+But the memory survives across functions.
 If you remember the pointer examples from earlier - the memory segment we asked for lived on the heap, whereas the pointer (address) itself lived on the stack.
 We are allowed to keep the pointer on the stack because a pointer is a known size